 IST Adviser Biographies

-Ali Hassas is an Associate Dean in the Professional Support Unit (PSU), a GP partner, trainer, appraiser, coach and former Training Programme Director.
-He has supervised, mentored, trained and supported doctors and dentists at all stages of seniority and from many disciplines.
-He is an Institute of Leadership Management accredited Executive Coach as well as a trained Systemic and Narrative practitioner.
-Ali also works as a Coach in the PSU Coaching & Careers service and has a particular interest in helping trainees navigate complex dilemmas, conflict, ‘stuckness’ and any career or leadership challenges.
+Ali Hassas is an Associate Dean as well as working as a GP partner, trainer, supervisor, appraiser and senior postgraduate educator.
+He has experience in supporting, training and developing doctors and dentists at all stages of seniority.
+He is a former Training Programme Director and also led the International GP Training programme in London, helping doctors from abroad to make the transition to UK clinical practice.
+Ali is an Institute of Leadership Management Executive Coach with additional training in Systemic and Narrative practice.
+He works as a Coach in the Professional Support Unit Coaching & Careers service and has a particular interest in helping trainees navigate complex dilemmas, conflict, ‘stuckness’ and any career or leadership challenges.

 David Mendel has been an Associate Dean working in professional support since 2009 and became Head of the Professional Development Team in 2019.
 He continues to work as a GP Principal, and Trainer of less than full time GP trainees.
 He was PEC Chair for Hounslow PCT from 2002-05 and Educational Lead for Harmoni GP OOH Service from 2005-09.
 He has an MA in Clinical Education and is interested in Medical Education & Communication Skills.